Tarrant County Clerk

 Understand that images may have access limits, and certified copies must be obtained through the Clerk.

-The Clerk’s pages route you to the correct systems; for County Courts at Law public access in Tarrant County, use the county’s PublicAccess portal.
+The Clerk’s pages route users to the correct systems; for County Courts at Law public access in Tarrant County, use the county’s PublicAccess portal.

 County Courts Public Access

 Doing business under an assumed name in Tarrant County requires filing an Assumed Name Certificate through the County Clerk.
-The Clerk’s Vital Records pages provide the forms and instructions for both incorporated and unincorporated entities.
-Filing properly ensures customers can locate the responsible business owner and protects your branding in the county.
+The Clerk’s Vital Records pages provide forms and instructions for both incorporated and unincorporated entities.

 Practical steps:

-Choose the correct form for incorporated vs. unincorporated businesses.
+Choose the correct form for incorporated versus unincorporated businesses.

 Verify name availability by searching existing assumed name records maintained by the Clerk.

-Submit the notarized certificate and retain a certified copy for banks, vendors, and lease agreements.
+Submit the notarized certificate and retain a certified copy for banks, vendors, and lease agreements if needed.

-Calendar renewals where applicable so your certificate doesn’t lapse.
+Track renewals where applicable so the certificate does not lapse.

 Start with Assumed Name guidance from the County Clerk’s Vital Records section.